 - What skills does your teen need help with?

 Once you have considered these questions, you can start creating your checklist.
 Here you can also check 10 things they need to be able to do on their own by middle school.
-Good for the initial comparison to have a starting point.
 For the checklist, it is best to start with the most important life skills and work down from there.
 You can also create different checklists for different areas of life, such as school, home, and relationships.

 As an example, here is a basic life skills checklist for a teenager:

-- Time management: can your teen plan and stick to a daily schedule?
+- Time management: plan and stick to a daily schedule

-- Personal hygiene: does your teen practice good personal hygiene habits?
+- Personal hygiene: practice good personal hygiene habits

-- Communication: can your teen effectively communicate with others?
+- Communication: effectively communicate with others, both speaking and listening

-- Interpersonal skills: does your teen get along well with others?
+- Interpersonal skills: get along well with others

-- Critical thinking: does your teen think critically about different situations?
+- Critical thinking: think critically about different situations

-- Goal setting: does your teen set and work towards goals?
+- Goal setting: set and work towards goals

 Once you have created a checklist, you can use it to help your teen identify which life skills they need to work on.
 You can also use it as a guide for teaching your teen new life skills.
 Remember to be patient and encourage your teen as they work on developing their life skills.